Get Approved for up to $35,000 in 3 minutes

 Other Taxes in Ontario

-We have already discussed the land transfer taxes and the non resident speculation tax, but there are other taxes as well.
+We have already discussed the land transfer taxes and the non-resident speculation tax, but there are other taxes as well.
 One of the most prominent of these taxes would be municipal property taxes.
 This tax amount is also determined by the value of your property and is decided upon by the municipal government.

 When you are in the process of purchasing a home, the remainder of the yearly property taxes paid by the previous owner needs to be paid to them by you, the new owner.
-This amount is included in your closing costs and usually confirmed by a real estate lawyer.
+This amount is included in your closing costs and is usually confirmed by a real estate lawyer.

 Once the purchase is finalized, you will then need to continue paying property taxes yearly.
 This can either be done through your municipality, or if you don’t have a municipality that controls property taxes, you can pay your taxes through the provincial land tax program that is administered by the Provincial Land Tax Office in Thunder Bay.